Asif2902/AchMarket/README.md

 ## Roadmap: Next-Generation Hybrid Engine (AMM Optimized by Order Book)

 We will be upgrading our trading engine to a **Permanent Hybrid Model**.
-Leveraging our L1's high TPS and sub-second block times (< 0.5s), we will introduce a fully on-chain Central Limit Order Book (CLOB) to run *alongside* our existing LMSR.
+Leveraging our L1's high TPS and sub-second block times (< 0.5s), we will introduce a fully on-chain Central Limit Order Book (CLOB) to run *alongside* our existing LMSR Algorithm.

 **The Core Mental Model:**
 We are not building an "order book with a fallback."
 We are building **an AMM that opportunistically upgrades trades using an order book.**